Tag: pudding

 Notes:

-*Can also use Rice Vermicelli if this one is not available.
+*If you can’t find this one, you can also opt for rice vermicelli as a substitute.
 I prefer the non-roasted one as I like it white and not brown.

 More dessert recipes click below 👇: